Foams, iterated wreath products, field extensions and Sylvester sums: Foams, Galois extensions, and Sylvester sums

 Here, $S_a\times S_{N-a}\subset S_N$ is the parabolic subgroup for the decomposition $(a,N-a)$, separately permuting the first $a$ variables and the last $N-a$ variables.

-Web $\Gamma_N$, a circle of thickness $N$, has the state space isomorphic to $R$, so that $\brak{\Gamma_N}\cong \brak{\emptyset}$.
-In general, with a minimal amount of effort and little or no loss of information, lines labelled $N$ can be hidden (erased) from MOY diagrams.
+The web $\Gamma_N$, a circle of thickness $N$, has the state space isomorphic to $R$, so that $\brak{\Gamma_N}\cong \brak{\emptyset}$.
+In general, with a minimal amount of effort and little loss of information (there are subtleties, but these will not play any role for us), lines labeled $N$ can be hidden (erased) from MOY diagrams.
 This corresponds to passing from $\GL(N)$ to $\SL(N)$ link homology.
-However, it's often convenient to keep these lines.
+However, it is often convenient to keep these lines.

 When $a=1$, we can also identify